eomii/rules_ll/docs/guides/modules.md

 that use C++ modules.

 Apart from clean dependency management, modules can reduce compile times significantly.
-In a setting where we have many targets that use expensive-to-compile headers (such as CUDA, HIP and SYCL), the compile-time improvements from using modules are invaluable.
+In settings where there are many targets that use expensive-to-compile headers (such as CUDA, HIP and SYCL), the compile-time improvements from using modules are invaluable.